 - Allergic Reactions.
 Sometimes these allergic reactions can become severe and require treatment in a hospital.
 You should call your doctor right away if you develop a rash.
 Stop taking NORVIR and get medical help right away if you have any of the following symptoms of a severe allergic reaction:

-PR prolongation.
+called PR prolongation.
 PR prolongation can cause irregular heartbeats.
-Tell your
+Tell

 - abnormal heart beat

-- Increase in some fats (cholesterol and triglyceride levels) in your blood.
+- Increase in cholesterol and triglyceride levels.
 Treatment with NORVIR may increase your blood levels of cholesterol and triglycerides.
 Your doctor should do blood tests before you start your treatment with NORVIR and regularly to check for an increase in your cholesterol and triglycerides levels.

 - Changes in your immune system (Immune reconstitution syndrome) can happen when you start taking HIV medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
 Call your doctor right away if you start having new symptoms after starting your HIV medicine.